AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-workspaces.md

 >[!NOTE]
 >
->*If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+>*If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 ## Considerations about workspaces